Murder of Sigrid Giskegjerde Schjetne: Disappearance

-On Saturday 4 August 2012, Schjetne, who had lost a cousin in the Utøya massacre a year earlier, attended a Norway Cup soccer game with a group of friends, supporting the Skeid Fotball team.
+On Saturday 4 August 2012, Schjetne attended a Norway Cup soccer game with a group of friends, supporting the Skeid Fotball team.
 At around 19:45, she was spotted by CCTV on a bus at Tveita, heading home.
 She ate dinner with her family before leaving to visit another friend.
 Schjetne started walking home from her friend's home just before midnight, which was her curfew.
 The walk should have taken her half an hour.
 When she did not arrive well after this time, the family notified the police.

 Approximately an hour later, two boys walking through a local kindergarten found Schjetne's shoes, socks and iPhone, which her friends and family were calling repeatedly.
 The boys were asked to deliver the items to Schjetne's parents who lived nearby, which they did.
 Her parents had searched the same kindergarten earlier, at around 00:30.
 According to them, none of the items were present at that time, which would later lead to speculation that they may have been planted there in the interval between the search and their discovery.

 Several neighbours of the site described having heard loud, frantic female screams coming from the area during the night.
 One neighbour reported observing a car driving at high speed toward the kindergarten immediately prior to hearing the screams.
 Other witnesses described seeing a mysterious car parked with headlights lit outside the kindergarten on Saturday night.
 Despite repeated public requests by authorities, no driver came forward.